A Laboratory of Possibilities project

-On the occasion of World Environment Day, June 5, 2020, for which Montréal is the North American host city, Space for Life and the Secretariat of the UN Convention on Biological Diversity organized an event to reflect on and imagine the future of our planet (our cities, our spaces) as well as the cohabitation between species on Earth, humans included.
+On the occasion of World Environment Day, June 5, 2020, for which Montréal was the North American host city, Space for Life and the Secretariat of the UN Convention on Biological Diversity (SCBD) organized an event to reflect on and imagine the future of our planet (our cities, our spaces) as well as the cohabitation between species on Earth, humans included.

-Regenerating Human Potential - Discussion panel
+Regenerating Human Potential – Panel discussion

-- Matthieu Ricard, Ph.
-D., author and initiator of humanitarian projects
+- Matthieu Ricard, PhD, author and initiator of humanitarian projects

-- Vandana Shiva, Ph.
-D., eco-feminist and founder of Navdanya
+- Vandana Shiva, PhD, eco-feminist and founder of Navdanya

 - PANEL - (Re)mise en liberté du potentiel humain | Panel Discussion: Regenerating Human Potential